Autoimmune Disease Treatment with Functional Medicine

 - Herbal Medicine: Herbs like turmeric, green tea, and ashwagandha have anti-inflammatory and immune-modulating properties.

-Case Studies and Success Stories
+Case Studies: Autoimmune Disease Treatment Success Stories

 Real-life examples highlight the effectiveness of functional medicine in treating autoimmune diseases.
 Patients often report significant improvements in symptoms, reduced reliance on medications, and enhanced quality of life.